 Kodak Duaflex - An analog film camera

 But the look of the image just on the viewfinder, let alone captured on film, looks so good.
 It looks like those 90s VHS handheld home videos.
 With a prominent lens flair at the bottom; rustic.
-This 'look' is so nostalgic to me even though I haven't shot film myself.
+This 'look' is so nostalgic to me even though I haven't shot on film myself.
 The image quality is pretty bad but yet it looks so beautiful and desirable.
 'It looks like a damn Instagram filter, from a few years ago, in real life' (?) but heck this was what those filters were based off of!